 Preserve: (writers, food preservationists, museums, non profit organizations involved in the promotion and preservation of Mountain South foodways)

-- Mary Constantine - Food editor for the Knoxville News Sentinel.
+- Mary Constantine - Retired Food Editor, the Knoxville News Sentinel.

 - Fred Sauceman - Each week, Amy includes a 2 minute segment produced by Fred of Appalachian Foodways entitled “Pot Luck Radio”.
 Fred is Senior Writer and Associate Professor of Appalachian Studies, East Tennessee State University, News Director, WETS-FM, 89.5, Food Writer for Blue Ridge Country magazine , Columnist for Smoky Mountain Living magazine , Author of the book The Proffitts of Ridgewood: An Appalachian Family's Life in Barbecue.